NASA-PDS/pds-api/docs/source/overview.rst

 intends to obtain 10 product entries from the 0.4.2 version of the GEO node’s search (registry).

-The API specifications design is driven by the :doc:`PDS API general conventions <./general_conventions>`
+The API specifications design is driven by the :doc:`PDS API general conventions <general_conventions>`